 Introduction

 WRC-27 Agenda Item 1.13 considers possible new allocations to the mobile-satellite service in the frequency range between 694/698 MHz and 2.7 GHz, for direct connectivity between space stations and International Mobile Telecommunications (IMT) user equipment to complement terrestrial IMT network coverage, in accordance with Resolution 253 (WRC-23).
-This contribution proposes a draft reply liaison statement to WP 4C with relevant technical information of fixed systems below 2.7 GHz.
-In the United States, fixed systems used for the provision of air navigation services operate in the frequency bands 932-935 MHz, 941-944 MHz, and 1 780-1 850 MHz.
+This contribution proposes a draft reply liaison statement to WP 4C with relevant technical information of fixed systems in the frequency range between 694/698 MHz and 2.7 GHz.

 Attachment: 1